 As for the two types of Etherlite driver/firmware, they work similar to each other with the exception that the FAS driver/firmware uses TCP port 10001, whereas Realport uses TCP port 771.
 You can use rlogin/verlog to find out HOW TO: Detect whether your Etherlite has the FAS or Realport driver firmware loaded using rlogin or verlog.exe

 If the stty command or port open are successful, you can use a loopback plug to find out if you can echo data through the port.
-To do this in Hyperterm, simply insert the loopback plug, select the correct comm port for the physical port you inserted the Loopback Plug into, and start typing.
+To do this with Hyperterm or putty, simply insert the loopback plug, open the corresponding comm port for the physical port you inserted the Loopback Plug into, then start typing - what you type on the keyboard should be echoed through the serial port and loopback plug back to your screen.
 Basic loopback testing in UNIX

 is one way of doing things on a Unix system.
-If the loopback test passes but you still can't talk to your serial device plugged into the Etherlite serial port, it would be a good time to verify the pinout and type of cabling
+If the loopback test passes but you're unable to pass data with a serial device plugged into the Etherlite's serial port, the Etherlite Signal and Pinout Information article

 can be consulted to verify pinout info, or the Cabling link under any Etherlite product

 Jun 05, 2019